So he didn't have to give away anything of his own.

 Appreciate you taking my phone call.

-I am the mother of three, a 10-year-old, a twelve-year-old, and an 18-year-old, which I'm glad to order your hardcover in your audio book and look forward to it turning so we can enjoy it.
+I am the mother of three, a 10-year-old, a 12-year-old, and an 18-year-old, which I'm glad I just ordered your hardcover in your audio book and look forward to it coming so we can enjoy it.

 We're excited about it.

-And my husband and I, along with four other couples about seven years ago, um, founded in our community a K to twelve Christian classical school.
+My husband and I, along with four other couples, about seven years ago, founded in our community a K-12 Christian classical school.

 In light of that, my oldest son, who's 18, graduated in May, is now in college, is quite skeptical.

-Um and so my question for you is how do we, as parents, practically inspire our young people.
+And so my question for you is: how do we, as parents, practically inspire our young people?

 Now, wait, wait, wait, wait, wait a second.